-NBA free agency has been a frenzy as soon as the clock struck midnight Thursday, as several star athletes agreed to record-setting deals to stay the face of their respective franchises and a few recognizable players will be suiting up for new teams in 2022-23.
+NBA free agency has been a frenzy since the moment the clock struck midnight Thursday, June 30, as several star athletes agreed to record-setting deals to stay the faces of their respective franchises, and a few recognizable players will be suiting up for new teams in 2022-23.

 Phoenix Suns star Devin Booker agreed on a four-year, $224 million supermax extension; Memphis Grizzlies star Ja Morant agreed to terms on a four-year designated rookie extension likely worth $226 million; Denver Nuggets star Nikola Jokic agreed to the richest contract in NBA history (a five-year, $264 million supermax extension); and Minnesota Timberwolves star Karl-Anthony Towns agreed on a four-year, $224 million supermax extension.

 Meanwhile, the biggest storyline of the summer is still in flux and has the basketball world refreshing Twitter timelines waiting for more news.
-Brooklyn Nets star Kevin Durant asked team owner Joe Tsai for a trade on Thursday, listing the Miami Heat and the Suns as his preferred destinations.
+Brooklyn Nets star Kevin Durant asked team owner Joe Tsai for a trade June 30, listing the Miami Heat and the Suns as his preferred destinations.

-Durant's teammate Kyrie Irving opted in to his $36.5 million player option on Monday, but now his future in Brooklyn seems uncertain, as ESPN's Brian Windhorst reported that Durant and Irving still want to play together -- just not in Brooklyn.
+Durant's teammate Kyrie Irving opted in to his $36.5 million player option June 27, but now his future in Brooklyn seems uncertain, as ESPN's Brian Windhorst reported that Durant and Irving still want to play together -- just not in Brooklyn.

 Elsewhere in the NBA, James Harden ($47.4 million) and Bradley Beal ($36.4 million) both declined their player options on the eve of free agency.
-Beal signed a five-year, $251 million max contract with the Washington Wizards minutes into free agency, but no deal has been done for Harden.
+Beal signed a five-year, $251 million max contract with the Washington Wizards minutes into free agency, while Harden signed a two-year, $68.6M on July 20 to return to the Sixers.

 Keep it here all offseason long for the latest buzz, news and reports surrounding NBA free agency.